Extraction of the color dipole amplitude with physics-informed neural networks: PINN Framework and Training Strategy

+The evolution of the color dipole amplitude $N(k, Y)$ is governed by the BK equation.
+Instead of relying on rigid parametric ansatzes common in phenomenology, we treat the determination of $N$ as a PDE-constrained optimization problem via a fully connected PINN.

 We employ a fully connected neural network (FCNN) to approximate the dipole amplitude $N(L, Y)$.
-The detailed architecture is illustrated in Fig.~\ref{fig:pinn_arch}.
-The network consists of: \begin{itemize} \item Input Layer: Accepts the logarithmic transverse momentum $L = \ln(k^2/\Lambda_{\text{QCD}}^2)$ and rapidity $Y = \ln(1/x)$. \item Hidden Layers: Four fully connected layers, each containing 64 neurons.
-We use the hyperbolic tangent ($\tanh$) as the activation function for all hidden layers to ensure the smoothness required for computing high-order derivatives in the PDE loss. \item Output Layer: A single neuron with a Sigmoid activation function $\sigma(x) = 1/(1+e^{-x})$, strictly constraining the output amplitude to the physical unitarity limit $0 < N < 1$. \end{itemize}
+The detailed architecture and workflow are illustrated in Fig.~\ref{fig:workflow}.
+The network consists of: \begin{itemize} \item \textbf{Input Layer}: Accepts the logarithmic transverse momentum $L = \ln(k^2/\Lambda_{\text{QCD}}^2)$ and rapidity $Y = \ln(1/x)$. \item \textbf{Hidden Layers}: Four fully connected layers, each containing 64 neurons.
+We use the hyperbolic tangent ($\tanh$) as the activation function for all hidden layers to ensure the smoothness required for computing high-order derivatives in the PDE loss. \item \textbf{Output Layer}: A single neuron with a Sigmoid activation function $\sigma(x) = 1/(1+e^{-x})$, strictly constraining the output amplitude to the physical unitarity limit $0 \leq N \leq 1$.
+This is implemented as a necessary numerical regularizer to prevent gradient explosion driven by the non-linear $-N^2$ term during optimization, ensuring stable convergence of the PINN, though it introduces a truncation in the deep infrared regime. \end{itemize}